xtuml/mc/doc/notes/4_cds_instdump_ant.md

 Outline of Steps
-- Eliminate attr_ approach from RSL.
+- (3 days) Eliminate the multi-attr_ approach from RSL.
+Use attr_ to return a single value only.
+Then, using only attr_result/body.
+Treat assignment of attr_ as the return statement.
-- Make consistent parameter naming/labeling.
+- (3 days) Make consistent parameter naming/labeling.
-- Add commented relate statements everywhere in the RSL.
+- (2 days) Add commented relate statements everywhere in the RSL.
-- Refactor RSL MC into appropriate files and functions.
+- (5 days) Refactor RSL MC into appropriate files and functions.
-- Test.
+- (5 days) Test.
 Run test cases continually.
-- Build RSL MC.
+- (10 days) Build RSL MC.

 Migrate (RSL->OAL), gen (OAL->RSL), compare (gen'd RSL to edited RSL), replace (edited RLS with OAL/gen'd RSL) little by little